Alaska Brown Bear Hunting

 • We have brown bear hunts in areas that even old men, who should be having bypass surgery, can hunt brown bear and be successful.

-• Our areas in Unit 17 are true Alaskan Brown Bear hunting areas, just as good or better for success and size as Kodiak, the Alaska Peninsula, or the South East Panhandle.
+• Our areas in Unit 17 are true Alaskan Brown Bear hunting areas, just as good or better for success as Kodiak, the Alaska Peninsula, or the South East Panhandle.
 More brown bear hunt, less money.
+Unit 9, the peninsula has an average bear skull of 24”; the average skull size in Unit 17 is 23”.
+Save ($4000 for 1 inch)

-• Comfortable, fully equipped cabins, base camps and ready to go spike camps with (state of the camping art), "Arctic Oven" tents and steel frame tents.
+• Comfortable, fully equipped cabins, base camps with steel frame tents and ready to go spike camps with (state of the camping art), "Arctic Oven" tents and Cabela's guide tents.

-• Large remote areas of State land for hunting brown bear with out Native corporation or Federal land hassels or restrictions.
+• Large remote areas of State land for hunting brown bear.

-• Combination hunting available Spring (brown bear and wolf) and Fall (moose, caribou, wolf, wolverine, black bear and, waterfowl along with world class fishing).
-Free World class fishing available at most fall brown bear camps.
+• Combination hunts are available.
+Spring has brown bear and wolf, and Fall has brown bear and moose, (caribou now residents only), with incidental species including wolf, wolverine, and black bear.
+World class fishing is available at most fall brown bear camps.

-Since 1991, I have guided hunters for big Brown Bears in Southwest Alaska.
+Since 1991, I have guided hunters for big Brown Bears in Southwest Alaska in unit 17.
 This area is N.W. of the Alaska Peninsula, and West of Lake Iliamna.
-I have several Guide Use Areas ranging from the coastal brown bear areas of Bristol Bay and Tikchik State Park to 150 miles inland to the north to the upper Nushagak River and tributaries.
-The areas we use are GMU 17 B and C. This large area has a lot of big brown bears.
-I'll take it over Kodiak anytime.
+Unit 17 ranges from the coastal brown bear areas of Bristol Bay and Tikchik State Park to 150 miles inland to the north to the upper Nushagak River and tributaries.
+The areas we use the most are in GMU 17 B and C. This large area has a lot of big brown bears.
+I'll take it over Kodiak, the Peninsula or Coastal South East bear hunts anytime.
 I have maintained an 80% success rate with many - 100% seasons.
 The largest trophy brown bear squared 12 feet and is ranked #28 in Safari Club record books.
 These brown bears grow big and fast because they have a relatively mild and short winter with an unlimited supply of salmon to feast on all summer and an abundance of berries in the fall.
-Since the possibility of bagging a big brown bear is real, even a ten + footer, I ask my clients to restrict their sights to mature males.
-A 9 foot brown bear will have a skull size close to 27 inches.
+The possibility of bagging a big brown bear is real, even a ten + footer, A 9 foot brown bear will have a skull size close to 27 inches.
 In the spring of 1999, I added snow mobiles, and 5 hunters took 5 Alaska brown bears with the two largest squaring just under 10 foot and the smallest was just under 9 foot, with the average hunt lasting 3 days!
 Ever since, we have been doing great brown bear hunting in the spring.
 While my success rates will vary from year to year, season to season and will vary with the hunters' ability and desires; overall it remains excellent for the industry.
 When comparing success rates, remember, if they paid us we took them.
 We didn't just pick the cream of the crop so to speak.
 We catered the brown bear hunt to what they could and couldn't do.
 And we dealt with unpredictable weather conditions.
 Still we came up with an industry high success rate.
-You can call and order my brown bear hunting video with 4 different spring brown bear hunts plus lots of never before televised footage.
-The cost is $8.00 with shipping.
+Also keep in mind there are plenty of guides who are excellent at client recruitment because they are good at looking you in the eye and telling a bald face lie.
+Success rates mushroom.
+A 6+ foot bear is magically transformed in to a nine foot brown bear with a good photo.
+And there are several lying guides who operate in unit 17.
+When you read this web site or talk to me you get the truth.
+Good and bad.
+I do what I say I'm going to do.
+We have an excellent reputation because we provide an excellent hunt (never perfect) at a fair price.
+We do not make our money by dumping you in a crappy spike tent and leave you with next to nothing edible as some guides do.
+One guy who chose another guide later told me this; "My buddy and I paid $19,000 each for a moose and brown bear hunt.
+First we had to pay extra expenses to fly in that was suppose to be included in the hunt.
+When we got to camp and looked at the food; we had 1 can of Spam and 1 freeze dried / day.
+If I had not brought my own bag of candy; I would have starved.
+We had booked the hunt for unit 17 which is brown bear country.
+We got one small bear in unit 19 which is grizzly country between the 2 of us.
+Smokey; I work hard for my money, this was my once in a lifetime hunt."
+And this was a master guide providing the hunt!!
+I don't have to lie to sell a hunt and I am not going to.
 Call 907-457-8318.

 Many people have asked me; which season or camp is best?
 There is no set answer.
 The weather conditions are what they are when you are there.
-The season and camp/cabin locations will dictate whether we use snow-mobiles, jet boats or planes for mobility.
 We have the mobility, adaptability and flexibility which leads to a high degree of bear hunting success.
 Many factors change each year.
 Weather, ice break up, snow depth and hardness, physical ability of the hunter, river height, moon phase, salmon runs, berry production and sometimes plain old luck are all important and changing factors.
-Our various forms of mobility (boats, planes, snow mobiles) and adaptability (large guide areas, and different methods of hunting them) along with the flexibility, (cabins, base camps, comfortable portable spike camps) and experienced, dedicated and ethical brown bear hunting guides makes my operation your best choice.
+Our jet boat mobility and adaptability (large guide areas, and different methods of hunting them) along with the flexibility, (cabins, base camps, comfortable portable spike camps) and experienced, dedicated and ethical brown bear hunting guides makes my operation your best choice.
 Hunting brown bears does not have to be hard and a smart hunter will be patient and flexible.
 We will advise you which camp is better for your hunting style and abilities.
+All that being said, the even number years with the huge runs of pink salmon have always been good to us and the hunters in general.
+Success wise the biggest problems we have had over the years has not been lack of bears but unprepared hunters not knowing their rifle, missing and wounding bears, bringing noisy crappy clothes, refusing to be quiet and still in the blind and turning good bears down.
+Hiring a good guide and going to a good area is a good start.
+But there is more more to it than that.
+Look; even when you and I both do everything right, this is still hunting and these are not exceptionally dumb bears and there is not a bear behind every tree.
+I can not "present the game" upon your request.
+I have discussed this fact several times with the brown bear union rep and they have repeatedly refused to present themselves no matter what I offer to pay.
 Below is a brief discussion on advantages and disadvantages of the spring and fall brown bear hunts, followed by a more descriptive narrative. -- top

 Spring Brown Bear Hunt Advantages